arturgaleno/SimpleContextAware/readme.txt

 For now, that version is implemented for use with AndroidAnnotations framework.

 That version is just a useful simple implementation of an ideia.
-Fell free to fork and improve.
+Feel free to fork and improve.

 Usage: